Namal Rajapaksa: Political career

-In August 2016 an arrest warrant was issued through the Interpol on Oranella Iresha Silva who is a suspect in an inquiry conducted under the Money Laundering Act for purchasing Rs.
-100 mn worth shares of a company named Hellocorp using allegedly ill-gotten funds by Namal's Gowers Corporation.

-The controversial air hostess named Nithya Senani Samaranayake of the SriLankan Airlines was also arrested and remanded in August 2016 for her role in NR Consultations and Gowers Corporation as a director.
-She was released from the airline at the request of the then Secretary to the President Lalith Weeratunga to handle Namal Rajapaksa's "special projects" but continued to receive her basic salary as well as a "productivity allowance" in addition to other perks and promotions.
-She was paid approximately Rs.
-70,500 per month by the Airline while another approximate Rs.
-87,500 were paid by the Presidential Secretariat.
-However, when inquired she was unable to describe the exact location where she worked except a place in Temple Trees and not the Presidential Secretariat.
-Further she was not able to recollect the names of any officials in the Temple trees or the Presidential Secretariat except one and no "special projects" were identified where she was attached to.
-On October 10, 2017, Iresha Silva who was hiding in Dubai was arrested at the Katunayake Airport by the CID.
+He was re-elected to Parliament in 2015 and 2020.
+In 2020, he was appointed as the Minister of Youth and Sports by his uncle, President Gotabaya Rajapaksa.
+However, he resigned from the position during the mass resignation of the Second Gotabaya Rajapaksa cabinet amidst the 2022 Sri Lankan political crisis.

+Rajapaksa was appointed as the National Organizer of the Sri Lanka Podujana Peramuna on 27 March 2024.
+On 7 August 2024, the SLPP announced Rajapaksa as its candidate in the 2024 presidential election.
+He was the youngest candidate in the election.
+Rajapaksa was eliminated after the first vote count, placing 4th behind Anura Kumara Dissanayake, Sajith Premadasa and Ranil Wickremesinghe and winning only 2.57% of the popular vote.

+Rajapaksa did not run for re-election for his parliamentary seat in the Hambanthota district in 2024, instead contesting as a member of the National List.
+This marks the first time in 88 years a member of his family did not contest from the district.

+Controversies

 Tharunyata Hetak

 Namal Rajapaksa and his brother Yoshitha started Tharunyata Hetak (A Tomorrow for Youth), a youth organisation, in 2005.
 Rajapaksa is chairman of Tharunyata Hetak, Yoshitha is vice-chairman.
 According to Transparency International Sri Lanka (TISL) Tharunyata Hetak spent Rs.
 172 million promoting Rajapaksa's father and his party during the 2010 presidential and parliamentary elections.
 Tharunyata Hetak receives significant funding from public bodies including the Bank of Ceylon and National Lotteries Board both of which were under the control of Rajapaksa's father.

 Namal Rajapaksa was arrested by the Financial Criminal Investigations Department (FCID) on July 11, 2016, on charges of money-laundering.
 This was in relation to the misuse of Rs 70 million that was given to him by an Indian real estate company in return for giving them premium land from the heart of Colombo CBD.
 According to his allies, the money was intended to be used for a rugby tournament but they have failed to prove how it was used.
 Rajapaksa allies claim the arrest as a politically motivated, but has no proof of how he earn the assets.
 The case is still pending.

-He was arrested on October 10, 2017 by the Hambantota Police with two other MP's for charges of unlawful assembly, causing damage to public property, injuring police officers, obstructing their duty and violating a court order.
+He was arrested on 10 October 2017 by the Hambantota Police with two other MP's for charges of unlawful assembly, causing damage to public property, injuring police officers, obstructing their duty and violating a court order.